-- 1. Any student absent for three or more consecutive days, due to illness, must upon returning, present the required physician's verification of illness.
+- 1. Any student absent for three or more consecutive days due to illness must present the required physician's verification of illness upon returning.
 At the discretion of the Program Director, a physician's verification of illness may be required in cases of absence due to illness of less than a three-day duration.
-A student who is frequently absent may be advised to contact the Guthrie Family Practice Clinic. - 2.
+A student who is frequently absent may be advised to contact the Guthrie Family Practice Clinic or their own provider. - 2.
 In case of the death of a member of the immediate family (spouse, parent, child, brother, sister, grandparent, or relative in-law) a student may be granted a three-day absence with no penalty; one day of which must be the day of the funeral.
 In case of the death of other relatives, a student may be granted one day to attend the funeral.

-Mansfield University Radiologic Technology Program Clinical Make Up Policy
+Radiologic Technology Program Clinical Make Up Policy

-Clinical practicum absences in excess of 96 hours require students to make up for the missed hours in order to receive a passing grade in the program's clinical component.
+Clinical practicum absences in excess of 48 hours require students to make up for the missed hours in order to receive a passing grade in the program's clinical component.

-One (1) point is deducted from final clinical course grades for every four (4) hours over the allotted time off of 14 hours each semester.
-Ninety-six (96) hours at a ratio of one (1) point for every four (4) hours is equal to a grade of 76 (C).
-Exceeding 96 hours will reduce students grades below a passing grade of 76.
+One-half (.5) point is deducted from final clinical course grades for every one (1) hour over the allotted time off of 14 hours each semester.
+Forty-eight (48) hours of absence at a ratio of one-half (.5) point for every one (1) hour is equal to a grade of 76 (C).
+Exceeding 48 hours of absence will reduce the student's grade to below a passing grade of 76.